shwina/still-magic/_en/branches.md

 But what is a "feature", exactly?
 What's large enough to merit creation of a new branch?
-On small projects,
-with or without collaborators,
+These rules make sense for small projects with or without collaborators:
-I try to follow these rules?

 1. Anything cosmetic that is only one or two lines long can be done in `master` and committed right away.
     "Cosmetic" means changes to comments or documentation: